 - 7. After reaching the patron, the Lifeguard will perform the necessary rescue.
 If there are no obvious signs of life, the Lifeguard will perform five (5) rescue breaths. - 8.
 If it wasn't already done, the lifeguard will blow two (2) long, loud whistle blasts to further activate the EAP. - 9.
 Once the patron is extricated from the water, the Lifeguard(s) will immediately perform an assessment by checking for obvious pulse and normal breathing (rise & fall of the chest). - 10.
 Proper care should be applied depending upon the person's condition and vital signs until further support can take over or the patron is transported for further evaluation. - 11.
-The Manager will notify the Regional Manager (if they have not already) and will assist in gathering Incident Report information, guest statements, and coordinating how the remainder of the day will go with Regional Manager.
+The Manager will Follow Reporting Structure and will assist in gathering Incident Report information, guest statements, and coordinating how the remainder of the day will go with Regional Manager.